wwt/git-foundations/docs/sections/section_5.md

     ```

     !!! attention
         You will likely see a prompt which asks you to confirm the authenticity of GitHub's SSH RSA fingerprint.
-You may safely type `yes` and press ++enter++ to continue.
+You may safely type `yes` and press ++enter++ or ++"return"++ to continue.

     The result of the `git clone` command should look something like this: